-This Appendix contains proforma checklists, forms and registers to be utilised as part of the environmental management process.
-These documents will be developed and customised for inclusion in the final CEMP:
+This Appendix contains proform checklists, forms and registers to be utilized as part of the environmental management process.
+These documents will be developed and customized for inclusion in the final CEMP:

-- Environmental Monitoring and Inspection Checklist;
+- i) Environmental Monitoring and Inspection Checklist;

-- CEMP Amendment Register;
+- ii) CEMP Amendment Register;

-- Training Register;
+- iii) Training Register;

-- Complaint Log Sheet; and,
+- iv) Complaint Log Sheet; and,

-- Complaints Summary Register.
+- v) Complaints Summary Register

-Environmental Monitoring and Inspection Checklist Date: Inspection by: Inspection no. ltem Satisfactory Yes/No/NA Follow up Required Yes/No (Responsibility) Comments Stormw Stormwater Erosion and Sediment Control Have open areas of excavation and disturbed soils been kept to a minimum?
+(i) Environme ental Mo nitorir ng and Inspection on Checklist Date: Inspecti on by: Inspection no. ltem Satisfactory Yes/No/NA Follow up Required Yes/No (Responsibility) Comments Sto rmwater E Frosion a and Sediment Cont rol Have open areas of excavation and disturbed soils been kept to a minimum?
 Are temporary sediment and erosion controls (e.g. silt fences) installed and maintained in an effective condition?
 Road status (is there sediment/material on roads surrounding the site?)
 Shake-down area established and maintained Visual signs of water pollution Are stockpiles clear of drains, gutters and footpaths?
-Is surface water diverted from upstream areas to minimise the amount of water flowing through the site?
+Is surface water diverted from upstream areas to minimize the amount of water flowing through the site?
 Are wheels on trucks leaving the site inspected for soil and cleaned if necessary?
-Contamination Are suspected Acid Sulphate Soils being tested and treated (if required) as per ASS Management Plan?

-Contamin nation Are liquid storage areas well bunded?
+Contamination Are suspected Acid Sulphate Soil being tested and treated (if required) as per ASS Management Plan?
+Are liquid storage areas well bunded?
 If flooding has occurred, have construction works ceased?
 Are spill kits available on site?
 If so are they appropriately stocked?
 Has potentially contaminated stormwater been contained in storage bunds and first flush tanks?
-Have disturbed areas been revegetated? .0 Air Qua llity Is plant and equipment in proper working order?
+Have disturbed areas been revegetated?
+Air Quality Is plant and equipment in proper working order?
 Has dust been effectively controlled by water or ceasing work if necessary?
 Have site access and no go zones been established to minimise the site footprint?
+Noise Management

-Noise Mana gement Is construction equipment of appropriate size and capacity and inspected and maintained regularly?
+Is construction equipment of appropriate size and capacity and inspected and maintained regularly?
 Have noise control measures been implemented around noisy activities?
 Is the Complaints register up to date?

-Waste Management Are bins and waste disposal recycling facilities available on site and clearly labelled?
+N aste Management Are bins and waste disposal recycling facilities available on site and clearly labelled?
 Are soils being re-used on site where feasible?
 Is the Site tidy and clear of general refuse?
-Is waste being separated and recycled?
-Heritage Management Are Heritage items appropriately protected?(e.g. fencing) If any indigenous or non- indigenous items have been found, has NPWS or the Heritage Council been notified?
-F lora and Fauna Management Are trees and vegetation to be retained on site adequately protected?
-Is landscaping being carried out using native flora endemic to the region?
-Inspected by: Signature: Date:
+Is waste being separated and recycled? Не ritage Management Are Heritage items appropriately protected?(e.g. fencing) If any indigenous or non- indigenous items have been found, has NPWS or the Heritage Council been notified?
+Flora and Fauna Management Are trees and vegetation to be retained on site adequately protected?

-CEMP Amendment Register Date Amendment Reason for Amendment Responsibility Follow up required Yes/ No
+(ii) CEMP Amendment Register Date Amendment Reason for Amendment Responsibility Follow up required Yes/No

-Training Register

-Date Name Company Position Training Details Follow up required Yes/ No
+(iii) Training Register Date Name Company Position Training Details Follow up required Yes/No

-0

-Complaint Log Sheet
+(iv) Complaint Log Sheet

-Complaint Information:
+Complaint Information

-Received:

-Date:

-Time:
+Received: Date: Time:

-Name of Person Taking Details of Complaint:
+Name of person logging complaint:

-Type: (circle)

-Phone call / Fax / personal contact / Letter / Email Other
+Type: (Circle) Phone call / Fax / Personal Contact / Letter / Email / Other

-Details of Person Making the Complaint:

-Name:

-Contact Details (Address and/or Phone):

-Commitment Given:
+Name of Complainant:

+Contact Details:

-Action Taken:
+Commitment Given: Action Taken:

 Details of Resolution:

-Signed:

-Name:

-Title:

-Date:
+Signed: Name: Title: Date:

-Complaints Summary Register Name of Person Making Complaint Address and Contact Phone Number Brief Description of Complaint (including Date Complaint Received) Follow Up Date and Details of Resolution Process and Outcome
+(v) Complaints Summary Register Name of Person Making Complaint Address and Contact Phone Number Brief Description of Complaint (including Date Complaint Received) Follow Up Date and Details of Resolution Process and Outcome